muratk3n/thirdwave/en/tweets/2020/week27c.md

 "@mjs_DC

-Police cars revolving lightBy a 5–4 decision, the Supreme Court's conservatives rule that Montana must fund private religious schools if it funds private secular schools"
+By a 5–4 decision, the Supreme Court's conservatives rule that Montana must fund private religious schools if it funds private secular schools"

 ---